ilyasotkov/learning-kubernetes/labs/intro/kubernetes-compare.md

 # Compare Kubernetes to hosting non-containerized software

-If you're wondering how using Kubernetes compares to hosting non-containerized apps and services, here are two comparison tables, for both private on-premises infrastructure and public cloud infrastructure:
+If you're wondering how using Kubernetes compares to deploying software directly onto bare metal and virtual machines, following are two comparison tables, for private on-premises infrastructure and public cloud infrastructure:

 - ☁️ means installation is automated and managed by the cloud provider
 - 🛠 means installation is your responsibility
 - ❌ means the component is not implemented

+Looking at the two tables from top to bottom, the more 🛠 there are in a row, the more decisions there to be made on our part, and the more ☁️ in a row, the less decisions.

+Keep in mind that having bare-metal data centers is extremely rare for new companies of virtually any size, simply because using public cloud providers is more cost-efficient.
+Private on-premises clouds are usually used only in cases where it's required by law.

 ## Private cloud infrastructure (on-premises data centers)